cmarquezamelia/population-workforce-analysis/README.md

 # Population & Workforce Dynamic Analysis

 ## Overview
-This Project analyzes how demographic changes impact workfoorce sustainability over time.
+This Project analyzes how demographic changes impact workforce sustainability over time.
 A population dynmaics model was built in Excel and extended in Python to evaluate long-term trends.

 ## Tools Used